One of the topics I discuss with my clients and prospective clients is the importance of a direct selling business plan.

 - I am just focusing right now on just two things.
 Everything else can wait.

-- It’s all my head.
+- It’s all in my head.
 I know where I’m going.

 - I already know where I’m going to be in five years.